MohammmedAb/nlp2llm/Chapter7/project/llm_project.md

 - [bigcodebench](https://huggingface.co/datasets/bigcode/bigcodebench)

 ## My Project Plan
-1. Make the base architecture
+1. [x] Make the base architecture
-2. Build the tokenizer
+2. [] Go through the forward pass (using tiny shakespeare) and get the output
-3. Go through the forward pass (using tiny shakespeare) and get the output
+2. [] Build the tokenizer and the dataloader

-4. return the loss from the forward pass
+4. [] return the loss from the forward pass
-5. Go through the backward pass
+5. [] Go through the backward pass